Is open-source software like WordPress and Magento really free?

 If anyone has ever used an open-source platform they may have experienced a journey that started with the notion of FREE.
 Oh, joy what a concept I can get this software for free and look at all these plugins people have written for it that will interact with social media, email marketing systems, credit card processors, point of sales systems…and just about any other software or service we can think of.

 So a trusted website developer you hired recommended it and you built your site on it.
 Time passes and the reality starts to set in.
 Either no one is updating your free software over time or when they do one update to a plugin it breaks other parts of the site or due to lack of updates your site is compromised.
 This starts to emulate a game of web development wack-a-mole; becoming far from free.

-A typical hacked WordPress site that comes our way from a new client can take 8+ hours for us to clean up, update and lock down.
-That my friends is a $1000 web development invoice; drastically changing the landscape of what you called free in the beginning.
+A typical hacked WordPress site that comes our way from a new client can take 8+ hours for us to clean up, update and lockdown.
+That my friends are a $1000 web development invoice; drastically changing the landscape of what you called free in the beginning.
 Then the big question becomes when/if this happens again what is it going to cost you next time?
-If its not tended to; there will be a next time.
+If it’s not tended to; there will be the next time.

 The reality is no website software is truly free.
 It is important to never assume that your site can simply exist without someone updating the software and this is an expense.
 There are many avenues to consider when picking a platform and web development company like how much experience do they have in the platforms, how will they support you after launch, does your site need customization and how will that affect the ongoing maintenance.

-All in all do your due diligence on the platform and company you choose to work with – your future website budget and success depends on it!
+All in all, do your due diligence on the platform and company you choose to work with – your future website budget and success depend on it!